Residential Heavy Garbage Collection Schedule

 • Wooden items must be disassembled.

-• Wooden legs on tables should be removed.
+• Table legs should be removed.

 • Long items should be cut down to 4 foot lengths or smaller.